Trivia: Top Gear

 On the other hand, when the team demonstrated the durability of the Toyota Hilux pickup truck, Toyota released a new model, named in honour of the achievement, called The Invincible.
 In fact, there's a television commercial in the U.S. for the American version of the Hilux, the Toyota Tacoma, which features footage from that episode.
 They don't mention that it's Top Gear, only that the stunt was done by "some automotive experts in Europe" (grossly underestimating Top Gear's American fanbase and its ability to recognize the scene).

 - Role Ending Misdemeanor: Clarkson was always a magnet for controversy and had to repeatedly apologize for things he said on air.
 The last straw was when he verbally and physically abused a producer because hot food was not available at a hotelnote .
-The BBC announced that it wasn't going to renew Clarkson's contract.
-And the fate of the show is now up in the air as Hammond and May announced that they wouldn't do the show without their colleague.
+The BBC announced that it wasn't going to renew Clarkson's contract and Hammond and May announced that they would be leaving in solidarity.

 - Screwed by the Network: An inadvertent example.
 The late-2009 season was put up in its usual Sunday evening time slot, despite the fact that it would be competing against The X Factor's results show and I'm a Celebrity, Get Me Out of Here.
 Result?
 The season got utterly torn apart in the ratings, posting audience figures that would have been considered embarrassing for the original version of the show, and helped fuel reports that it was on the verge of being cancelled.
 As a result, the BBC have announced that there won't be any more seasons broadcast in the autumn, and that in future, there will be one season just after the turn of the year, and one in the summer.
 This was demonstrated further when series 19, which would have been aired in the summer, got pushed to winter 2013 due to conflicts with the 2012 Summer Olympics.